Scalable Pattern Matching in Metadata Graphs via Constraint Checking

 \subsubsection{Comparison with Arabesque}

-Arabesque is a framework offering precision and recall guarantees implemented on top of Apache Spark and Giraph~\cite{Giraph.001}.
-Arabesque provides an API based on the Think Like an Embedding (TLE) paradigm, which enables a user to to express graph mining algorithms tailored for each speciffic search pattern and a BSP implementation of the search engine.
-Arabesque replicates the input graph on all worker nodes, hence, the largest graph scale it can support is limited by the size of the memory of a single node.
+Arabesque is a exact matching framework offering precision and recall guarantees, implemented on top of Apache Spark and Giraph~\cite{Giraph.001}.
+Arabesque provides an API based on the Think Like an Embedding (TLE) paradigm, which enables a user to express graph mining algorithms tailored for each specific search pattern, and a BSP implementation of the search engine.
+Arabesque replicates the input graph on all worker nodes, hence, the largest graph scale it can support is limited by the size of the main memory of a single node.
 As Teixeira et al.~\cite{Teixeira:2015:ASD:2815400.2815410} showed Arabesque's superiority over other systems: G-Tries~\cite{Ribeiro:2014:GDS:2589412.2589422} and GRAMI~\cite{Elseidy:2014:GFS:2732286.2732289}, we indirectly compare with these two systems as well.

 For the comparison, we use the problem of \emph{counting cliques} in an unlabeled graph (the implementation is available with the Arabesque release).
-This is a usecase that is favourable to Arabesque as our system is not specifically optimized for match counting.
-The following table compares results of counting three- and four-vertex cliques, using Arabesque and our system (labeled PruneJuice), using the same real-world graphs used for the evaluation of Arabesque in~\cite{Teixeira:2015:ASD:2815400.2815410}.
-In Experiments use the same large shared-memory machine.
+This is a use case that is favourable to Arabesque as our system is not specifically optimized for match counting.
+The following table compares results of counting three- and four-vertex cliques, using Arabesque and our system (labeled PJ - short for PruneJuice), using the same real-world graphs used for the evaluation of Arabesque in~\cite{Teixeira:2015:ASD:2815400.2815410}.
+These experiments use the same shared memory machine used earlier.
 Additionally, for PruneJuice, we present runtimes on 20 compute nodes.
-(We attempted Arabesque experiments on 20 nodes too, however, Arabesque would crash with the out of memory (OOM) error for the larger Patent, Youtube and LiveJournal graphs.
-Each compute node in our distributed testbed has 128GB memory.
+(We attempted Arabesque experiments on 20 nodes too, however, Arabesque would crash with the out of memory (OOM) error for the larger \emph{Patent}, \emph{Youtube} and \emph{LiveJournal} graphs.
+Each compute node in our distributed testbed has 128GB main memory.
 Our multi-core shared memory testbed, however, has 1.5TB physical memory.
 Furthermore, for Arabesque, for the workloads that successfully completed on the 20 node deployment, we did not notice any speedup over the single node run.)
 Note that Arabesque users have to code a purpose-built algorithm for counting cliques, whereas ours and QFrag are generic pattern matching solutions, not optimized to count cliques only.
 Furthermore, in addition to replicating the data graph, Arabesque also exploits HDFS storage for maintaining the algorithm state (i.e., intermediate matches).